Inclusion and diversity

 UK Colleague Networks

-The network supports colleagues with mentoring, career development and support when they need it most.
-It also advocates on behalf of our LGBT+ customers and works across the LGBT+ community to support a number of initiatives.
+The network supports colleagues with mentoring, career development and support when they need it most, so that they feel confident to be themselves at work.
+We want to connect our members together in a safe environment and provide a place where they can seek advice and confidential support on matters that are important to them.
+Out at Tesco also advocates on behalf of our LGBT+ customers, and works across the LGBT+ community to support a number of initiatives.

-We are a proud member of Stonewall Global Diversity Champions Programme and the Open for Business coalition to support Lesbian, Gay, Bisexual & Transgender (LGBT+) inclusion around the world.
+We are a proud member of Stonewall Global Diversity Champions Programme and the Open for Business coalition to support LGBT+ inclusion around the world.

 In addition, we are also signatories of the United Nations Standards of Conduct for Business on tackling discrimination against LGBTI people.